stephanzlatarev/test/docs/start-game/replay.md

 Watch a replay by opening its SC2Replay file.

 You can watch only one replay file at a time.
+The headless StartCraft II game may need to be downloaded before opening a replay and this may take a few minutes.
 If the replay doesn't start, check if all [pre-requisites](../Installation.md#prerequisites) are met.
 Only replays on [supported maps](../index.md#Limitations) can be opened.